Andrew Wright, Vice President for Enrollment Management

 The mission of Academic Skills is to enhance student success and the educational process at USI by providing academic support services through classes and a variety of learning assistance programs.
-Located in the Education Center, Room 1111, office hours during the fall and spring semesters are Monday through Thursday, 8 a.m. to 6 p.m., and Friday from 8 a.m. to 4:30 p.m.
+Located in the Education Center, Room 1111, office hours during the fall and spring semesters are Monday through Thursday, 9 a.m. to 9 p.m., and Friday from 9 a.m. to 3 p.m.
+Limited tutoring is offered during the summer sessions.
 Peer tutoring is available at no cost to students.
 Check with the department for current tutoring schedules.

 Academic Skills administers math, foreign language (French, German, and Spanish), reading, and writing placement tests.
 Any required placement testing must be completed at least two weeks prior to advising and registration.
 Photo identification is required to test.
 These tests can be taken in a variety of ways.

 - Visit the USI campus during normal business hours with no appointment necessary (appointments for on-campus testing are not necessary but can be scheduled by contacting Academic Skills at 812-464-1743 between the hours of 8 a.m. and 4:30 p.m., Monday through Friday).

 - Visit the USI campus during special testing sessions in the evening or on a Saturday.

 - Arrange for testing at a testing center in your community.